nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 Kafka's offset commits can be used to create a "transaction boundary" (not to be confused with Kafka transactions mentioned before) for retrying message processing in case of failure.
 The same message can then be consumed again until the consumer offset is committed.
 Retry handling is a complex topic and various strategies can be employed depending on the specific requirements of the application.
 Confluent has written about [Kafka Error Handling Patterns](https://www.confluent.io/en-gb/blog/error-handling-patterns-in-kafka/) that can be used to handle retries in a Kafka-based application.

-### Idempotent Processing
+### Idempotent Processing and External Side Effects

 As mentioned before, there is no exactly-once guarantee for application processing.
 All the actions occurring as part of the processing, and all external side effects, can still happen multiple times.
 For example, in case of REST calls to other services, calls themselves need to be idempotent, and the same idempotency key needs to be relayed over to those calls.
 Similarly, all database writes need to be idempotent as well.

-## Publishing Output Messages to Kafka and maintaining Data Consistency
+## Publishing Output Messages to Kafka and Maintaining Data Consistency

 When it comes to publishing messages back to Kafka after processing is complete, the complexity increases.
 In a Microservices architecture, services along with updating their own local data store they often need to notify other services within the organization of changes that have occurred.
 This is where event-driven architecture shines, allowing individual services to publish changes as events to a Kafka topic that can be consumed by other services.
 But how can this be achieved in a way that ensures data consistency and enables idempotent processing?